quirxi/arduinoNanoBluetoothChat/README.md

 The *STATE* pin of the bluetooth module is connected to a LED, which indicates clearly when a mobile phone is connected.
+The *EN* pin could be used to disconnect devices by pulling it to low.

 **One word about voltage levels of the bluetooth module:**<br>
 Even when you can supply the module with 3.6 to 6 volt the voltage *output level* of the module is *3.3* volt.